ajzalfaizal/Team-Research-Group-A177/README.md

 - Anadhu Krishna Sivaprabha -> 230965639
 - Abhay Shankar Alakkal -> 23107161

-## Research
+## Research  Question
-Is there a correlation between Rating and Age in Women's E-commerce Clothing Reviws?
+"Is there a difference in the proportion of highly rated products between young and old women?

 **Independent Variable**: Age

 **Dependent Variable**: Rating

 **Null Hypothesis**
-There is no correlation Between Rating and Age in Women's E-commerce Clothing Reviews.
+There is no difference in the proportion of highly rated products between young and old women?

 **Alternative Hypothesis**
-There is a correlation between Rating and Age in Women's E-commerce Clothing Reviws.
+There is a difference in the proportion of highly rated products between young and old women?